 Hyperglycemia is the variable that most affects deaths from heart attacks

 Cardiovascular diseases (CVD) are the leading cause of death in most low- and middle-income countries, despite a downward trend in mortality in recent years.
-The probability of developing or dying from an ischemic cardiovascular event is dramatically increased by common behavioural and metabolic risk factors, such as hyperglycemia, obesity, dyslipidemia, hypertension, and smoking.
+The probability of developing or dying from an ischemic cardiovascular event is dramatically increased by common behavioral and metabolic risk factors, such as hyperglycemia, obesity, dyslipidemia, hypertension, and smoking.

-Researchers from the University of Sao Paulo (Brazil) analyzed the association between several common behavioural and metabolic risk factors (hyperglycemia, obesity, dyslipidemia, obesity, and smoking) and CVD using state-level data from 2005 to 2017 in Brazil.
+Researchers from the University of Sao Paulo (Brazil) analyzed the association between several common behavioral and metabolic risk factors (hyperglycemia, obesity, dyslipidemia, obesity, and smoking) and CVD using state-level data from 2005 to 2017 in Brazil.

 Hyperglycemia was correlated 5 to 10 times more than other factors.

 The data set came from government sources such as the Ministry of Health, the Ministry of Social Development, and IBGE, the national statistics office, as well as foreign sources such as the Global Health Data Exchange (GHDx) and the Institute for Health Metrics and Evaluation (IHME) from the University of Washington.